Fare capping

 Fare capping is a feature of public transport fare collection systems, which allows passengers to earn an unlimited-ride pass by paying single-ride fares.
-Typically, passengers pay a single-ride fare each time they use public transport, using a smart card or their own credit or debit card.
+Typically, passengers pay a single-ride fare each time they use public transport, using a smart card or, in some cases, their own credit or debit card.
 An automated fare collection system tracks the payments, and awards the passenger an unlimited-ride pass after they have paid the equivalent value in single-ride fares.

 Some trials and proposals of fare capping were conducted in the early 2000s, with the first large implementation in London in 2005.
 Limited numbers of large transport operators began introducing fare capping in the 2010s, using proprietary technologies.
 As of 2023, fare capping is being implemented by smaller transport operators, using widely-available technology, with back-end systems in the cloud.

 Concept

 Oyster card readers on ticket barriers at Canary Wharf railway station, London.
 Transport for London introduced fare capping for Oyster card users in 2005.

 Fare capping enables public transport passengers to pay the lowest possible fare for their trips over a period of time.
 Passengers pay a single-ride fare for each trip they take.
 Depending on the public transport system, this may be with a proprietary stored-value card, or passengers may use their own credit or debit card.
 The passenger pays the full fare for each trip within a period, such as a day or a week, until a certain threshold is met.
 This threshold may be a certain number of trips, or a monetary value.
 After the threshold is met, all rides for the rest of the period are free or discounted.
 This cap is often equivalent to the price of the comparable unlimited pass.

 Fare capping is often presented in contrast to unlimited-ride passes, which are offered by many transport operators.
 Passes are favored by commuters and other frequent public transport users, who benefit from having unlimited access to public transport services.
 Infrequent users of public transport services may not know if they will ride enough to need a pass, and some frequent riders may not be able to afford the upfront cost.

 Fare capping eliminates the need to purchase passes in advance, and offers passengers the best price on their trips regardless of how often they ride.
 This benefits infrequent passengers, who may be incentivized to make more trips using public transport because they will always pay the lowest price.
 Fare capping also benefits transport operators, who can simplify the way they sell tickets and passes.